clesleycode/linear-algebra-with-python/Linear Algebra.md

 ```
 This reduces the problem to a matrix equation, and now solving the system amounts to finding A<sub>−1</sub>.

-### 3.3 Underdetermined Matrices
+### 3.3 Under vs Overdetermined Matrices

-When `m<n`, the linear system is said to be <b>underdetermined</b>, e.g. there are fewer equations than unknowns.
+When `m < n`, the linear system is said to be <b>underdetermined</b>, e.g. there are fewer equations than unknowns.
 In this case, there are either no solutions or infinite solutions and a unique solution is not possible.

+When `m > n`, the system may be <b>overdetermined</b>.
+In other words, there are more equations than unknowns.
+They system could be inconsistent, or some of the equations could be redundant.

+### 3.4 Column Space

+### 3.5 Rank

+The rank of a matrix A is the dimension of its column space - and - the dimension of its row space.
+These are equal for any matrix.
+Rank can be thought of as a measure of non-degeneracy of a system of linear equations, in that it is the dimension of the image of the linear transformation determined by A.

-### 3.5 Kernels
+### 3.6 Kernels

 The kernel of a matrix A is the dimension of the space mapped to zero under the linear transformation that A represents.
 The dimension of the kernel of a linear transformation is called the nullity.